-2.8.
+2.9.
 Transfer fertilized eggs to the prepared KSOM drop plates from step 1.3.

 Note: Mouse fertilized eggs in KSOM must be kept in a tissue culture incubator at 37 °C, 5% CO2, 5% O2 and 90% N2 to equilibrate.
-Removing plates from the incubator for longer than 15 minutes will result in damage to embryos.
+Removing plates from the incubator for longer than 15 min will result in damage to embryos.

 2.9.
-Allow fertilized eggs to recover for 2 hours in the incubator before moving to the next step.
+Allow fertilized eggs to recover for 2 h in the incubator before moving to the next step.

 3. Perforation of Mouse Fertilized Eggs with XYClone Laser

 3.1.
 Setup and calibrate XYClone laser according to the manufacturer’s recommendation.
+Other lasers, typically used for in vitro fertilization, can be substituted for XYClone laser to perforate fertilized eggs.

-Briefly, attach the laser controller box wire to the laser apparatus on the microscope.
+3.1.1.
+Attach the laser controller box wire to the laser apparatus on the microscope.

+3.1.2.
 Attach the laser controller box to the computer running the laser software via a USB port.
+3.1.3.
 Plug in the laser controller and switch it on.

+3.1.4.
 Looking through the eyepiece, perforate a test sample (e.g. dry-erase markings on a glass slide).

+3.1.5.
 Use a small screw driver (included in the laser kit) to adjust the X and Y position of the laser to match the LED light visible through the microscope eyepiece and calibrate the laser.
-Other lasers, typically used for in vitro fertilization, can be substituted for XYClone laser to perforate fertilized eggs.

 3.2.
 Place a KSOM drop plate containing mouse fertilized eggs on the microscope stage.
-Do not keep the plate outside of the incubator for longer than 15 minutes.
+Do not keep the plate outside of the incubator for longer than 15 min.

 3.3.
 Look through the microscope eyepiece and ensure that the embryo’s zona pellucida is in focus and the laser LED light is visible.